-After mating, the female excavates a small area for a nest, lines it with soft plants and fur from her chest for comfort and camouflages the entrance.
-Mothers nurse their babies at dawn and dusk.
-Once the young open their eyes and are moving outside the nest, they are on their own and get no further help from their mother.
+After mating, the female excavates a small area for a nest, lines it with soft plants and fur from her chest for comfort, and camouflages the entrance.
+Mothers nurse their helpless babies at dawn, as well as at dusk.
+Once the young can open their eyes and are moving outside the nest, they are on their own and get no further help from their mother.
 One of the most reproductively successful rabbit species in North America, with some females producing as many as 35 offspring annually; however, most young do not live longer than 1 year.